 Darcy is the first point of contact for students at the SLC Office in the Bennett Library (Burnaby), and also provides office support for our workshops, consultations, marketing campaigns, and many other activities.

-Tim holds an M.A.
+Timothy holds an M.A.
 (TESOL) and a B.Phys.
 Ed., both from UBC, and has many years of experience in the EAL/ESL field, both in Canada and in Japan.
 His SFU experience includes teaching in the Foundations of Academic Literacy course (FALx99) and at Fraser International College.
-Tim is currently a PhD student in the Languages, Cultures, and Literacies program in the Faculty of Education at SFU.
-His professional interests include critical ethnography, discourse analysis, and “generation 1.5”.
+Tim is currently a PhD candidate in the Languages, Cultures, and Literacies program in the Faculty of Education at SFU.
+His professional interests include studying the interplays between language, culture, and identity related to Generation 1.5 students, employing discourse analytical research methods.
 Tim contributes to and participates in SLC activities such as individual consultations with students, developing and presenting workshops, consulting with faculty and other instructors, creating print and online resources and mentoring student peers, all with a focus on EAL support.

 Learning Services Coordinators